Jse-NGV/Jse-NGV/README.md

-## Hi 👋 I am Wolong Shu ,  a passionate coder
+## Hi 👋 I am Jserw ,  a passionate coder

 - ✌ Graduated from Northwestern Polytechnical University (NWPU), majored in Software Engineering (bachelor)
 - ⏰ A postgraduate in Peking University (PKU).